What Are the Requirements for an SBA Loan?

 Although this SBA loan requirement can vary based on the program, generally, the SBA requires lenders to obtain “adequate collateral,” when available, to secure an SBA loan.
 You’ll want to keep in mind that when you’re offering your business property as part of the collateral, you’ll need to offer a lender’s loss payable in your loan application.

-With this in mind, collateral can be anything that you’re willing to pledge if you can’t repay your SBA loan—whether that’s real estate, equipment, or inventory you use in your small business’s operations.
+Collateral can be anything that you’re willing to pledge if you can’t repay your SBA loan—whether that’s real estate, equipment, or inventory you use in your small business’s operations.

 Use our guide to learn more about SBA loan personal guarantees.